× Explore our resources to learn how to reach your career goals with a graduate business degree.

 "While it's important to focus a lot on your weaknesses, also focus on your strengths, don't ignore it so that come your exam you don't do badly in a subject you're good at."

-Once you've gained a good grasp of the test content, it's essential that you undertake practice tests to hone your exam strategy and ability to work under the time limit for each section.
+Once you've gained a good grasp of the exam content, it's essential that you undertake practice tests to hone your exam strategy and ability to work under the time limit for each section.
 The NMAT Official Guide contains 475 practice questions along with answers and explanations.

 "My advice would be stay consistent with your preparation, take mocks, mocks, and more mocks, and analyze each mock identifying the areas that require improvement and working on them," says Tarunika Khanna, MBA student at NMIMS Mumbai.